nCoda/lychee/description.rst

       unnecessary complication to support)
     - when the @accid attribute is used on an element, the @accid.ges attribute must be used too;
       using @accid.ges doesn't require @accid, however
+    - both @num and @numbase are required on every ``<tupletSpan>``
+- spanners:
+    - tupletSpan, beamSpan, slur, and other elements that may refer to spanner object with @startid and @endid, and are therefore inherently ambiguous and error-prone, must additionally use the
+      @plist attribute to reduce the possibility of ambiguity and erors
+    - spanners that may be encoded as either an element containing other elements (like ``<tuplet>``) or as a pointing element (like ``<tupletSpan>``) must use the pointing version
+    - spanner elements must be sibling elements to the element indicated by its @startid attribute, and the spanner must precede the @startid element
+    - collectively, these restrictions eliminate the need for a multiple-pass parser

 When this "description" document refers to a music document in an **arbitrary format**, it means the music document is encoded in one of the formats supported by Lychee (Abjad, LilyPond, MEI) without a